dayton-outar/glif/algos/js/codility/dynamic/SOLITAIRE.md

 This problem is based on the use of a dice, which has 6 faces and, hence, _6 possibilities in a throw (or toss of the dice)_.

 In the use case provided there are 6 spots but the "pebble" starts from the first spot ("square number 0").
-If the dice falls on 6, this cannot be used in moving the pebble forward because there is no spot available for the pebble 6 spots away from the first spot.
+If the dice falls on 6, this cannot be used in moving the pebble forward because there is no spot available for the pebble that is 6 spots away from the first spot.
 So, from the first spot only numbers on the dice that are useful are from 5 downward: 5, 4, 3, 2, 1.
 Each spot has its value and the aim of this problem is to _find the maximum value possible from shifting the pebble from starting spot to ending spot_.

 When the problem is fully grasped, the impression is that this requires a solution that determines every possible combination (as in some sort of _permutation and combination_ problem).
 This already sounds performantly expensive.